nodejs/node/doc/api/n-api.md

 The Node.js environment may be torn down at an arbitrary time as soon as possible with JavaScript execution disallowed, like on the request of [`worker.terminate()`][].
-When the environment is being torn down, the registered `napi_finalize` callbacks of JavaScript objects, Thread-safe functions and environment instance data are invoked immediately and independently.
+When the environment is being torn down, the registered `napi_finalize` callbacks of JavaScript objects, thread-safe functions and environment instance data are invoked immediately and independently.

-The invocation of `napi_finalize` callbacks are scheduled after the manually registered cleanup hooks.
+The invocation of `napi_finalize` callbacks is scheduled after the manually registered cleanup hooks.
 In order to ensure a proper order of addon finalization during environment shutdown to avoid use-after-free in the `napi_finalize` callback, addons should register a cleanup hook with